Skip advert

 Alternative tyre choices

-If you can’t run to a second set of tyres, here are some alternatives
+If you can’t run to a second set of tyres, here’s how an all-season design and a summer tyre perform in the same tests

 If you’ve driven on snow on either a winter or an all-season tyre, they are so effective that you will have been convinced of their merits within a few hundred yards.
 Yet here in the UK, generally we persist in fitting what our neighbours in mainland Europe describe as summer tyres all year round.